-The narrow soi passes the track down to Remark Puzi Bungalows, which you can also access from near the pier and then a heavily gated entrance to Nature Zone Eden Village, a private development that never properly began.
+The narrow soi passes the track down to a car parking area, which you can also access from near the pier and then a heavily gated entrance to Nature Zone Eden Village, a private development that never properly began.

-At the very end, you can drop down to Khao Nok Homestay with its restaurant, bungalows and wooden jetties and beyond them, it is possible to venture down a tiny track to the shrine at the end.
+At the very end, you can drop down to Khao Nok Homestay with its restaurant, bungalows and wooden jetties and beyond them, it is possible to venture down a tiny track to the naval shrine at the end.

-This is dedicated to Admiral Chumphon Khet Udomsak, the founder of the Thai Navy and is one of several on the island, the others being outside of White Sand Beach and in the very far southern corner after Long Beach.
+This shrine is dedicated to Admiral Chumphon Khet Udomsak, the founder of the Thai Navy and is one of several on the island, the others being outside of White Sand Beach and in the very far southern corner after Long Beach.
 All commemorate the loss of lives suffered during WWII, when the French Navy clashed with the Thai fleet off this coast, sinking three of its ships, the so called Battle of Koh Chang.

-Across the way are the seafood restaurants of Ruan Thai, Chow Lay, Nok Noi and Lom Talay.
+Across the way are the seafood restaurants of Ruan Thai, Chow Lay and Nok Noi.
 Very popular with Thais and tourists alike, they offer vast menus of dishes such as seabass steamed in lime, soft shell crab with black pepper or raw prawns with chili dip and a table by the water is rather special.

 After this, the pier becomes purely functional with the boats tied one against each other, tours, dives and local fisherman having prime spot at the start and towards the end, fishing boats from the offshore fleets, in port to fill up with freshwater and diesel.